ethical-se/ese-practices/ESE-BackgroundInformation.md

 The Scrum concept of [Product Vision](https://www.scrum.org/resources/what-product-vision) can also be mapped, to Clause 7 in particular, but also Clause 8 (the clauses are the chapters of the standard).

 ### From IEEE Std.
-7000 processes to Agile practices
+7000 Processes to Agile Practices

 | IEEE Std.
 7000 | Related Agile Practice  | Comments |
 |-|-|-|